your French knitting companion

 Shoulder Width

 How to measure: Measure from the edge of one shoulder to the other, across your upper back.
-The "edge" is where your arm meets your shoulder โ€” where a set-in sleeve seam would sit.
+The "edge" is where your arm meets your shoulder โ€” the point where a set-in sleeve seam would naturally sit.

 Arm Length